As an Amazon Associate, I earn from qualifying purchases.

 - Set the Instant Pot to sauté.
 Melt butter and sauté the garlic and onion until softened (~2 min).3 tbsp unsalted butter, 3 cloves garlic, 1/3 cup white onion

-- Add white wine, 2 cup chicken stock (reserving 1/2 cup for later).1/4 cup white wine, 2.5 cups chicken stock
+- Add white wine and 2 cups chicken stock (reserving 1/2 cup of stock for later).1/4 cup white wine, 2.5 cups chicken stock

-- Scrape the bottom of the Instant Pot and then add rice, kosher salt, black pepper, and lemon zest.1 cup arborio rice, 1/4 tsp kosher salt, 1/4 tsp ground black pepper, 1.5 tbsp lemon zest
+- Scrape the bottom of the Instant Pot to remove any stuck-on food, and then add rice, kosher salt, black pepper, and lemon zest.1 cup arborio rice, 1/4 tsp kosher salt, 1/4 tsp ground black pepper, 1.5 tbsp lemon zest

 - Place the lid on the Instant Pot and set the vent to sealing.
 Press Manual>High>5 minutes.

-- Allow for a natural release for 2 minutes and then perform a quick release to remove additional pressure.
+- Allow for a 2 minute natural release and then perform a quick release to remove additional pressure.

 - When the vent has dropped, carefully open the lid.
 There will still be liquid not absorbed.